SA-SC/Fitness-Tracker-FYP/README.md

 ---

-*Academic prototype developed by Sannan Adil as a Final Year Project of Computer Science Degree at Qauid-i-Azam University, Islamabad.*
+*Academic prototype developed by Sannan Adil as a Final Year Project of Computer Science Degree at Quaid-i-Azam University, Islamabad.*